By Alison Waller || Contributing Writer

 In many town halls, F&M promised students that those who would be learning remotely would not miss out on the true F&M experience.
 After the first week of Module 1, I wanted to check in with both a student and a professor to hear their initial thoughts about online learning, and if they believe it’s a sustainable model for the college to continue using as a means of thoroughly engaging their students at a safe distance.

 First, I interviewed Norah Clifford, a member of the class of 2023.
 Norah is taking her first semester of classes remotely from home.
 As someone who was a freshman at F&M months before the American outbreak of COVID-19, I wanted to know how she feels about the juxtaposition of learning in-person to learning online.

-I asked Norah to highlight the best parts of online learning.
+I asked Norah to highlight the best parts of online learning after reading a chapter on 5 Tips To Help Your Kid Learn From Home.
 After a rather tense pause to collect her thoughts, she began by saying that she enjoys the content in her Module 1 classes and that she is, “really glad that F&M is providing some kind of hybrid for us at home and that we get to interact with people in the classroom.”

 Next, a seemingly much simpler question, I asked Norah to let me in on the parts of remote learning that she was not fond of.
 She led by stating, “Even though I do interact with people at F&M, I feel incredibly separated from the community as a whole both in the classroom, with extracurriculars, or just with friends who are either also online or on campus.
 So I just feel really disjointed from everything.”